 | Social b-roll pipelines | Wan 2.7, Hailuo 2.3 | Cost per clip low enough to generate daily at feed scale. |

-| Product demos from stills | Kling 3.0, PixVerse v6 | Strong image-to-video: your real product photos become motion without a studio. |
+| Product demos from stills | Kling 3.0, PixVerse v6 | Strong image-to-video: real product photos become motion without a studio. |

-| Avatar or training video | HeyGen, Synthesia, Tavus | Different category (see above).
+| Avatar or training video | HeyGen, Synthesia, Tavus | Different category (section 03).
 Script-to-presenter beats generative models for talking heads. |

 | Full control / no per-second fees | Hunyuan, Wan (open weights) | Self-host on your GPUs.
 You trade ops burden for marginal cost. |